YuzheWangPKU/DiffPepBuilder/README.md

 python experiments/run_postprocess.py --in_pdbs runs/docking --ori_pdbs examples/docking_data --amber_relax --rosetta_relax
 ```

 This script generates the final protein-peptide complexes and computes the binding ddG values as a pose scoring metric.
 The results are summarized in the `runs/docking/postprocess_results.csv` file.
+Optionally, you can add the `--save_best` flag to record only the top-ranked poses based on binding ddG in the summary file.

 ## Training
 To train the DiffPepBuilder model from scratch, please download the training data from [Zenodo](https://zenodo.org/records/13744959) and unzip the data in the `data/` directory: